-A validated document of immunization issued by a public health clinic or one signed by a licensed physician\ that includes the following.
+A validated document of immunization issued by a public health clinic or one signed by a licensed physician that includes the following.

-Polio 3 doses with one dose on or after the 4th birthday DTP/DtaP For 6th grade; 4 doses with one dose on or after 4th birthday For 7th - 12th grades; 3 doses with one dose on or after the 4th birthday TDAP booster 1 dose for 7th - 12th grade; booster every 10 years MMR (Measles, Mumps, Rubella) 2 doses; with first dose on or after the first birthday Hepatitis B 3 doses Varicella (Chicken Pox) 2 doses; with first dose on or after the first birthday or parent/physician statement of chicken pox illness Quadrivalent Meningococcal For 7th-12th; 1 dose on or after 10th birthday Hepatitis A For 6th-12th; 2 doses; 1st dose on or after 1st birthday
+Polio 3 doses with one dose on or after the 4th birthday DTP/DtaP For 6th - 12th grades; 3 doses with one dose on or after the 4th birthday TDAP booster 1 dose for 7th - 12th grade; booster needed every 10 years MMR (Measles, Mumps, Rubella) 2 doses; with first dose on or after the first birthday Hepatitis B 3 doses Varicella (Chicken Pox) 2 doses; with first dose on or after the first birthday or parent/physician statement of chicken pox illness Quadrivalent Meningococcal For 7th-12th; 1 dose on or after 10th birthday Hepatitis A For 6th-12th; 2 doses; 1st dose on or after 1st birthday

-Proof of DT booster and/or second measles vaccine must be presented to the school nurse at the beginning of the semester in which they are due.
-Parents and students will be notified when vaccines are due. \Immunization records from a previous school are also acceptable.
+Proof of DT booster vaccine must be presented to the school nurse at the beginning of the semester in which it is due.
+Parents and students will be notified when vaccines are due.
+Immunization records from a previous school are also acceptable.